The Wind God Kari arrives with the launch of the book Winds of Spirit.

-This week’s Wind of Spirit is Kari, who arrives from the South to offer support and give voice to your needs, emotions and desires.
+Emotions are running high this week, as the Wind Spirit, Kari, arrives as a cool breeze from the South to offer support, and give voice to your needs, emotions and desires.

-Guided Soul Journey is an exercise that will take you through a wind cave into the lower worlds, where you can explore your hidden emotions.
+Below is a Guided Soul Journey exercise that will take you through a wind cave into the lower worlds, where you can explore and release deep seated emotions.

 Make yourself comfortable.